- Sarah Hiers

 YIELDS: 8 - 10

-Make ahead goodness!
-Who knew throwing chicken wings in a Bloody Mary would make for my new favorite make-at-home wings.
-Great for game day or appetizers.
-Or, just for dinner.
+Oh.
+My.
+Goodness!
+Who knew throwing chicken wings in a Bloody Mary would make for my new favorite make-at-home wings and the horseradish dip makes for a great change up to the standard ranch or blue cheese.

 FOR THE WINGS